-5.4 Waste Management Information and Reporting
+Waste Management Information and Reporting 5.4

-Table 5-4 provides the gaps identified in terms of waste management information within the MLM

-Table 5-4: Waste management information gaps and needs identified

-GAP IDENTIFIED RESULTING NEED/RECOMMENDATION Reporting on SAWIS All waste logs, for all three Waste Disposal Facilities, must be uploaded onto SAWIS every month.
-Lack of waste volume The Municipality must develop a waste reporting database that will ensure database record keeping of all waste volumes disposed at the three disposal facilities.
-Lack of information on The MLM must source information regarding industrial general and hazardous industrial general and waste categories and generation rates.
-There is limited information on hazardous waste industrial waste within MLM Lack of information on Major waste generators must be identified, and their waste logs must be major waste generators received, monitored, and analysed. within the MLM
+Table 5-4 provides the gaps identified in terms of waste management information within the MLM able 5-4.
+Waste management information gaps and needs identified GAP IDENTIFIED RESULTING NEED/RECOMMENDATION Reporting on SAWIS All waste logs, for all three Waste Disposal Facilities, must be uploaded onto SAWIS every month.
+Lack of waste volume database The Municipality must develop a waste reporting database that will ensure record keeping of all waste volumes disposed at the three disposal facilities.
+Lack of information on The MLM must source information regarding industrial general and hazardous